zheng-liang/Learning-R/Portfolio Optimization and Back-testing Trading Strategies/README.md

 ### 5 Testing a Trading Strategy Using a Rolling Window CAPM <a name="project5"></a>

 This project aims to test if the Capital Asset Pricing Model (CAPM) estimated using a rolling window could allow an investor or trader to take advantage of inefficiencies in market pricing.
-I used a short-term modeling strategy with 5 trading days of historical data per estimation to capture the short-term pricing inefficiencies.
-It does not conclude if the strategy is effective for all stocks, but applying the CAPM trading strategy on Apple Inc. was able to yield short-term outperformance.
+I used a short-term modeling strategy with 30 trading days of historical data per estimation to capture the short-term pricing inefficiencies.
+It does not conclude if the strategy is effective for all stocks, but applying the CAPM trading strategy on Apple Inc. was able to yield a higher risk-to-return ratio as measured by the annualized Sharpe ratio compared to a buy-and-hold strategy .
 Furthermore, the stock had outperformed the S&P 500 ETF over the years but it could be attributed to having chosen a stock that had outperformed the market consistently.

-Click the link to access the rendered HTML file: https://tinyurl.com/2p9d26jp
+Click the link to access the rendered HTML file: https://tinyurl.com/kttkj6w6

 ### 6 Backtesting a 5-day and 20-day Moving Average Trading Strategy <a name="project6"></a>